Alejogb1/job-board/blog-data/how-to-use-a-custom-nrc-style-lexicon-on-syuzhet-for-r.md

 id: "how-to-use-a-custom-nrc-style-lexicon-on-syuzhet-for-r"
 ---

-alright, so, you're looking to use a custom nrc-style lexicon with syuzhet in r? i've been down this road, and let me tell you, it's not always a walk in the park but it’s fairly straightforward once you get your head around the data structures.
+, so, you're looking to use a custom nrc-style lexicon with syuzhet in r? i've been down this road, and let me tell you, it's not always a walk in the park but it’s fairly straightforward once you get your head around the data structures.

 let me break it down, and i'll give you a few code snippets that should help. i remember years ago, when i was first getting into text analysis, i was working on this project involving analyzing the sentiment in old forum posts, and i needed a lexicon that was more specific to internet slang rather than the broad nrc. i spent days trying to figure out how to shoehorn my lexicon into the existing tools - it was not fun at all, i mean for days, the kind of debugging nightmare that makes you question all your life decisions, so believe me, i get where you are coming from.